123jimin/ckp/README.md

 - [한국어](README.ko-KR.md)

 > [!CAUTION]
-> This library is currently work-in-progress.
-Any API may change.
+> This library is currently work-in-progress, and there can be breaking changes.

 CKP is a collection of **no-dependency, pure Python implementations** of various algorithms for competitive programming.